Why Do I Get Depressed At Night And What Can I Do About It?

 Why you might feel sad at night

-There are many reasons you might experience nighttime depression symptoms.
-Addressing these concerns may help you overcome these feelings more quickly.
-Below are some of the problems behind these nighttime emotions and a few suggestions and lifestyle changes that may help to resolve them.
+There are many reasons you might experience evening sadness or increased nighttime depression symptoms.
+Below are some potential causes, plus a few suggestions and lifestyle changes that may help to alleviate them.

-If you work at night, you’re likely in a brightly lit environment at night.
-This nighttime illumination may influence the way your brain works.
-Because of this, it may make you more prone to changes in mood or even mood disorders.
-It may not be just night shift workers who experience this phenomenon.
-It can happen to anyone who is exposed to artificial light in the overnight hours.
-You may not even have to be exposed to bright light.
+For example, if you work at night, you’re likely in a brightly lit environment during that time.
+This illumination may influence the way your brain works, which may make you more prone to changes in mood or even mood disorders.
+This could be behind research findings suggesting that shift workers may be at a higher risk of depression.

-Solutions for this problem might be easier for most people who don’t work at night.
-You can make your bedroom as dark as possible when you’re ready to go to sleep.
+Solutions for this problem might be easier for people who don’t work at night, as they involve making your bedroom as dark as possible when you’re ready to go to sleep.
 Here are a few tips:

-• Reduce artificial light from the outside.
-If there’s light coming into your bedroom from outside your home, you may need to get blackout curtains or heavy drapes.
+• Reduce artificial light from outside.
+If there’s light coming into your bedroom from outside, such as from streetlights, you may need to get blackout curtains or heavy drapes.

 • Avoid screen time before bed.
-About an hour before bedtime, try turning off your electronic devices, including your tablet, your TV, and even your phone.
-Research shows a relationship between melatonin levels and exposure to blue light, such as that emanating from screens.
+At least an hour before bedtime, it might help to turn off your electronic devices—including tablets, TVs, and phones.
+Research suggests a relationship between melatonin levels and exposure to blue light, such as the kind that comes from screens.

 • Cover bright clocks.
 If you have a clock on your nightstand, you might make sure its illuminated face or numerals aren’t creating too much light.
-If you need to, you can cover up the face of the clock with a dark cloth while you’re trying to sleep.
+If you need to, you can cover up the face of the clock and any other points of light in your space with a dark cloth while you’re trying to sleep.

-For people who work at night, sleep issues may be more problematic.
-If you work nights, you might work with a doctor and/or therapist to make the best decisions about managing your sleep habits.
+For people who work at night, nighttime light and sleep issues may be more difficult to manage.
+If you work nights, you might meet with a doctor and/or therapist to make positive decisions about managing your sleep habits.

-Your circadian rhythm, mainly controlled in the hypothalamus of your brain, is like a 24-hour clock that tells your body when to be alert and when to rest.
-It can impact your energy level.
-For most people, the middle of the night between 2 and 4 am, and the afternoon between 1 and 3 pm are the times when they have the lowest energy due to their circadian rhythm.
+Your circadian rhythm, which is mainly controlled by the hypothalamus of your brain, is like a 24-hour clock that tells your body when to be alert and when to rest.
+For most people, the middle of the night between 2 and 4 am and the afternoon between 1 and 3 pm are the times when they have the lowest energy due to their circadian rhythm.
 When your circadian rhythm is disrupted, you may be more likely to experience sadness and poor sleep quality.

 Factors like light and darkness influence this rhythm and can cause it to be disrupted.
-Then, you may feel sleepy during the times you used to feel the most alert and wide awake when you want to sleep.
-When the rhythm is off, the stress can affect your brain and contribute to feeling depressed at night.
+As a result, you may feel sleepy during the times you used to feel the most alert and wide awake when you want to sleep.
+When the rhythm is off, the stress can affect your brain and contribute to symptoms of depression at night.

 Getty/AnnaStills

 Not everyone has the exact same circadian rhythm.
 But for most people, it may be best to be active during the day, do restful things before bedtime, and sleep through the night.
-Getting outside during the day may help.
+Getting outside during the day may help too.

-If you can’t sleep at night, practicing good sleep hygiene can help.
-You might find that it helps to do something that’s quiet and relaxing before bed, and avoid using screens for a couple of hours before your scheduled bedtime.
+If you can’t sleep at night, practicing good sleep hygiene can be useful.
+You might find that it helps to do something quiet and relaxing before bed and avoid using screens for a couple of hours before your scheduled bedtime.
 You may also find it helpful to establish a regular routine for rising and going to bed that can match your natural rhythms and help your brain recognize when it is appropriate to be energetic.

 Having a unique chronotype may put you at greater risk for depression, too.
-Chronotype refers to your customary sleep patterns—when and how long you sleep.
+Your chronotype refers to your customary sleep patterns: when and how long you sleep.
 Your chronotype might be that of a night owl, an early bird, or something in the middle.
 One study found that older women with late chronotypes, such as the night owl, had a significantly higher risk of depression.

 Your day’s activities may make you very tired.
-This fatigue may help some people go to sleep more easily, but for others, it just heightens the symptoms of depression and makes them feel down.
+This fatigue may help some people go to sleep more easily, but for others, it just heightens the symptoms of depression and makes them feel down at bedtime.
+If your waking hours are spent on stressful activities and a busy schedule, this could be a culprit of nighttime sadness.

 Ilona Titova/EyeEm